FragozoLeonardo/Kanji-Kalculator/readme.md

 ### Description

 This is the [final project of The Odin Project Foundations section](https://www.theodinproject.com/lessons/foundations-calculator).
-Kanji Kalculator is a Japanese interface calculator built as a joke and as a study tool for learners of mathematical kanji.
+Kanji "K"alculator is a Japanese interface calculator built as a joke and as a study tool for learners of mathematical kanji.

 While real Japanese calculators use standard notation (1, 2, +, - etc.), this is a playful and educational variation.